The seven habits of highly effective GitHubbers

 They say that once you’ve gotten off the ground, the hardest part of software development is finding the problem, not solving it.
 At GitHub we have a strong tradition of “staff shipping” features for a day, a week, even a few months to get a better sense of how the feature performs within the context of a user’s workflow.
 We’re among our most critical users, the idea being, that when something goes awry, we can be the first to notice.
 Whether it’s a staff-only feature, or a feature that’s been baked into the product for years, we’d much rather a fellow GitHubber find (and report) the problem, than subjecting a user to the experience.

 Issues are cheap and are easily closed if not in order.
 If you see something that looks wonky, even if you’re not sure if it’s a thing or not, open an issue and cc the relevant team.
-Best case scenario, they say thank you and close the issue.
-Worst case scenario, without writing a single line of code, you just made the product better (by exposing an otherwise, unknown problem).
+Worst case scenario, they say thank you and close the issue.
+Best case scenario, without writing a single line of code, you just made the product better (by exposing an otherwise, unknown problem).
 But you can take that idea a step further: borrowing a page from the Boy Scouts handbook, when fixing an unrelated bug or implementing a new feature, always leave the codebase better than you found it, regardless of who originally made the mess.
 Effective GitHubbers take ownership of the product as a whole and personally invest in its success whenever they see something that could be better (even if not directly responsible).